Red Barons Webseiten

 The living wall

 The East Berlin Government had the Gate restored during the years 1956 to 1958.
-Eventually by 1961 even the newly built Quadriga, partly financed by the West, had been re-installed on top of the Brandenburg Gate.
+Eventually, by 1961, even the newly built Quadriga, partly financed by the West, had been reinstalled on top of the Brandenburg Gate.

-The dramatic event happened on August 13, of the same year when the Government of the German Democratic Republic (GDR) started erecting the infamous Berlin Wall by temporarily placing Volkspolizei and Volksarmee units at the border as:
+The dramatic event happened on August 13, of the same year, when the Government of the German Democratic Republic (GDR) started erecting the infamous Berlin Wall by temporarily placing Volkspolizei and Volksarmee units at the border as:

 The Living Wall.